surniaulula/wpsso-breadcrumbs/readme.txt

 = 1.3.1-dev.5 =

-(2018/08/23) Skipped adding breadcrumbs to a static home page since Google gives an error for a Schema WebSite type in the breadcrumbs item list.
+(2018/08/23) Skipped adding breadcrumbs to a static home page / post.

 = 1.3.0 =